Friedrich Dürrenmatt: Adaptations

 His novel, A Dangerous Game (also known as Die Panne (Traps)) was adapted into a Marathi play, Shantata!
 Court Chalu Aahe (Silence!
 The Court Is in Session) by Indian playwright Vijay Tendulkar in 1967.
 The play has since then been performed in various Indian languages, and made into a film by the same name by Satyadev Dubey.
+It was also adapted into the 2021 Hindi feature film Chehre.

 His play The Visit has been adapted and Indianised into a play called Miss.Meena by Chennai-based theatre group 'perch'.
 The Visit has also been adapted as a musical by Kander and Ebb.

-His play "The Indicident At Twilight" has been adapted into a play called "Sann 2025" by Piyush Mishra.
+His play Incident at Twilight has been adapted into a play called Sann 2025 by Piyush Mishra.